unifist/platform/README.md

 # platform
-All Code the support all Apps
+All Code that support all Apps